mattpretel/Housing_Market_Visualization/README.md

-# Real Estate Data Visualizations
+# Real Estate Data Visualization

 In this project I will be creating a multitude of interactive Real Estate maps that we will sinc together into an interactive dashboard.
 Great to use for business analytics and visualization of complex data.